ccxt/ccxt/wiki/Manual.md

 - `ROUND` – will round the last decimal digits to precision
 - `TRUNCATE`– will cut off the digits after certain precision

-The decimal precision counting mode is available in the `exchange.precisionMode` property.

-Supported precision modes are:
+The decimal precision counting mode is available in the `exchange.precisionMode` property. <a id="exchangePrecisionMode"></a> Supported precision modes are:

 - `DECIMAL_PLACES` – counts all digits, 99% of exchanges use this counting mode.
-With this mode of precision, the numbers in `market['precision']` designate the number of decimal digits after the dot for further rounding or truncation.
+With this mode of precision, the numbers in `market_or_currency['precision']` designate the number of decimal digits after the dot for further rounding or truncation.
 - `SIGNIFICANT_DIGITS` – counts non-zero digits only, some exchanges (`bitfinex` and maybe a few other) implement this mode of counting decimals.
-With this mode of precision, the numbers in `market['precision']` designate the Nth place of the last significant (non-zero) decimal digit after the dot.
+With this mode of precision, the numbers in `market_or_currency['precision']` designate the Nth place of the last significant (non-zero) decimal digit after the dot.
 - `TICK_SIZE` – some exchanges only allow a multiple of a specific value (`bitmex` and `ftx` use this mode, for example).
-In this mode, the numbers in `market['precision']` designate the minimal precision fractions (floats) for rounding or truncating.
+In this mode, the numbers in `market_or_currency['precision']` designate the minimal precision fractions (floats) for rounding or truncating.

 Supported padding modes are: